Getting Started Checklist¶

 3. Join the OpenLVEM Community¶

 Sign up to the OpenLVEM mailing list by following the OpenLVEM instructions.
-LIGO/Virgo will use this list to make announcements and solicit input.
-It is also a great place to ask questions or discuss issues related to LIGO/Virgo public alerts.
+LIGO/Virgo/KAGRA will use this list to make announcements and solicit input.
+It is also a great place to ask questions or discuss issues related to LIGO/Virgo/KAGRA public alerts.
 Documents relating to teleconferences and in-person meetings are available at OpenLVEM wiki.

 4. Visit GraceDB¶

-Familiarize yourself with GraceDB, LIGO/Virgo’s online portal for alerts and real-time results.
+Familiarize yourself with GraceDB, LIGO/Virgo/KAGRA’s online portal for alerts and real-time results.